SLAC-ML/Badger-Handson/README.md

     - Minimize `norm_emit`

+    We'll refer to this routine config lately as `routine config X`
 - [ ] Use the default params of `simplex` algo, run the routine, save the optimal to logbook
 - [ ] Set the `start_from_current` hyperparameter of `simplex` algo to `false`, run the routine
 - [ ] Tune the `x0` hyperparameter (the initial solution) to make the routine work, save the optimal to logbook, reset the environment